 - It may reject the Bill altogether.
 In such a case provisions of Art.108(1) (a) as to joint sitting may be applied by the President.

 - It may pass the Bill with amendments.
 In this case, the Bill will be returned to the originating House.
-If the House which originated the Bill accepts the Bill as amended by the other House, it will be presented to the Presented for his assent.
-If however the originating House does not agree to the amendments made by the other House and there is final disagreement as to the amendments between the two Houses, the President may summon a joint sitting to resolve the deadlock.
+If the House which originated the Bill accepts the Bill as amended by the other House, it will be presented to the President for his assent.
+If, however, the originating House does not agree to the amendments made by the other House and there is final disagreement as to the amendments between the two Houses, the President may summon a joint sitting to resolve the deadlock.

-- It may take no action on the Bill, i.e. keep it lying on its table.
-In such a case if more than six months elapse from the date of reception of the Bill, the president may summon a joint sitting.
+- It may take no action on the Bill, i.e. keep it lying on the table.
+In such a case if more than six months elapse from the date of reception of the Bill, the President may summon a joint sitting.

 A bill is deemed to be a 'Money Bill' if it contains only provisions dealing with all or any of the following matters.

 - the imposition, abolition, remission, alteration, regulation of any tax

 - the regulation of the borrowing of money by the Government